-Students enrolled in thesis, dissertation, research, or special project who failed to complete or make satisfactory progress within a given semester or term should receive a grade of NC (noncredit).
+Students enrolled in thesis, dissertation, research, or special project who failed to complete or make satisfactory progress within a given semester or term should receive a grade of NC (non- credit).
 Since these courses are designated as having variable credits (e.g., 1-15 credit hours), they may be repeated up to the maximum number of credit hours required for the respective disciplines.
 If a student receives a grade of NC, action cannot be reversed by a grade change.
+NC grade does not carry any quality points and it does not affect the overall grade-point average.
+However, NC grade will only be counted towards attempted credit hours.
 The student must register again for the required credit hours and receive a passing grade in order to receive academic credit.
+The Maximum number of NC grades is determined by the respective department.